 Actively Manage Your PPC Advertising to Find Success

 PPC ads aren't a set-and-forget marketing strategy.
-It's essential to actively manage your campaigns.
+It's essential to manage your campaigns actively.

-All businesses need to be analyzing performance data, adjusting bids, changing targeted keywords, and tweaking ad copy as necessary.
+All businesses must analyze performance data, adjust bids, change targeted keywords, and tweak ad copy as necessary.

 This continuous management can help you maximize your ROI.